Other Effects of Ozone Depletion

 Damage to Polymers

 Ozone depletion will cause many materials to degrade faster.
 These materials include PVC (used in window and door frames, pipes and gutters, etc.), nylon and polyester.
 They are all composed of compounds known as polymers.
 Synthetic polymers, naturally occurring biopolymers, as well as some other materials of commercial interest are adversely affected by solar UV radiation.
-Today's materials are somewhat protected from UV-B by special additives.
+Today’s materials are somewhat protected from UV-B by special additives.
 Therefore, any increase in solar UV-B levels as a result of ozone depletion will therefore accelerate their breakdown, limiting how long they are useful outdoors.
 Shorter wavelength (i.e. more energetic) UV-B radiation is mainly responsible for photo-damage ranging from discoloration to loss of mechanical integrity in polymers exposed to solar radiation.
+Find out more about the global warming and ozone layer depletion.

 The use of higher levels of conventional light stabilisers in polymer-based materials are likely to be employed to mitigate the effects of increased UV levels in sunlight.
 However, it is not certain how resistant such light stabilisers are themselves to increased levels of UV-radiation.
 In addition, their use will add to the cost of plastic products in target applications.
 With plastics rapidly displacing conventional materials in numerous applications, this is an important consideration particularly in the developing world.